-The consolidated financial statements of Aegon Hypotheken have been set up assuming a going concern basis of accounting based on the reasonable assumption that Aegon Hypotheken is, and will be, able to continue its normal course of business in the foreseeable future.
-Relevant facts and circumstances (also considering COVID-19) relating to the consolidated financial position on December 31, 2021, were assessed in order to reach the going concern assumption.
-The main areas assessed are the financial performance, capital adequacy, financial position and flexibility, liquidity and solvency.
+The consolidated financial statements of Aegon Hypotheken have been prepared assuming a going concern basis of accounting based on the reasonable assumption that Aegon Hypotheken is, and will be, able to continue its normal course of business in the foreseeable future.
+Relevant facts and circumstances relating to the consolidated financial position on December 31, 2022, were assessed in order to reach the going concern assumption.
+The main areas assessed are the financial performance, capital adequacy, financial position and flexibility and liquidity.
 Considering all these areas management concluded that the going concern assumption for Aegon Hypotheken is appropriate in preparing the consolidated financial statements.

 2.1.1.
-Adoption of new EU-IFRS accounting standards and amendments effective in 2021
+Adoption of new EU-IFRS accounting standards and amendments effective in 2022

 New standards and amendments to standards become effective at the date specified by EU-IFRS, but may allow companies to opt for an earlier adoption date.
-In 2021, the following standards and amendments to existing standards issued by the IASB became mandatory or were early adopted:
+In 2022, the following standards and amendments to existing standards issued by the IASB became mandatory or were early adopted: